TrentBrunson/Pewlett-Hackard-Analysis/README.md

 ### Summary
 ---
 ######

-90,398 employees were born between 1952-1955; however, the written request asked for those that were born in 1965 for mentorship programs.
+The request was to identify those born 1952-1955.
+After joining the employees table with the titles table, the cleaned data found that 33,118 employees are retiring.
+Based on this criteria, there are 7 titles retiring in this table as seen in the table below.

 ![Titles Retiring](https://github.com/TrentBrunson/Pewlett-Hackard-Analysis/blob/master/Titles_retiring.png)

 Table 1.
 Number of titles retiring

-The request was to identify those born 1952-1955.
-After joining the employees table with the titles table, the cleaned data found that 33,118 employees are retiring.
+Adiitionally, another table was requested to show the list of employees eligible for retirement, as seen below.

 ![Emp_by_title](https://github.com/TrentBrunson/Pewlett-Hackard-Analysis/blob/master/Retiring_Emp.png)
 Table 2.
 Number of employees with each title